 Exercise Can Boost Your Memory

 Hippocampus is the part of your brain that strongly responds to aerobic exercises.
 This part of the brain is located at the core of the learning and memory system of the brain.
-When individuals get fitter, its structure grows.
+When individuals get fitter, their structure grows.
 This may explain the ability of physical exercises in boosting memory.

 In another study, it showed that learning can also be improved during exercise.
 During walking or cycling, learning a foreign language can be easier, according to some researchers.